Sitecore/Sitecore.Demo.Platform/docs/Usage.md

    * `REGISTRY`: Set your registry url (The trailing slash (/) is very important).
    * `SQL_SA_PASSWORD`: Set the SA password to the one configured in your base image.
 2. Open an elevated (as administrator) PowerShell session.
+3. Navigate to your repository clone folder:
+   * `cd C:\Projects\Sitecore.Demo.Platform`
-3. Create certificates and initialize the environment file:
+4. Create certificates and initialize the environment file:
    * `.\init.ps1 -InitEnv -LicenseXmlPath C:\license\license.xml -AdminPassword b`
    * You can change the admin password and the license.xml file path to match your needs.
-4. Login to your docker registry:
+5. Login to your docker registry:
    * For Azure ACR:
      * `az login`
      * `az acr login --name <registryname>`
-5. Pull the latest base images:
+6. Pull the latest base images:
    * `docker-compose pull`
    * This will pull all of the necessary base images to spin up your Sitecore environment.
 It will take quite some time if this is the first time you execute it.

 ### Building Docker images

 1. Open an elevated (as administrator) PowerShell session.
+2. Navigate to your repository clone folder:
+   * `cd C:\Projects\Sitecore.Demo.Platform`
-2. Build your Docker images:
+3. Build your Docker images:
    * `docker-compose build -m 8G`
    * This command will use up to 8 Gb of memory to build the Docker images.
 Adjust the number based on your available free memory.